 “Life science is part of all of those processes and bringing physicists and engineering and information technology together to integrate life science with the translation to solving those problems is what convergence is about,” Sharp says.
 “It’ll be decades of exciting science and exciting technology.”

-Kevin Buckley has represented clients with convergence technology innovations for more than twenty years, and helped develop clinical and molecular pathology protocols for such convergent technologies as a scientist before becoming a patent attorney.
+Our patent attorneys have represented clients with patenting convergence technology innovations for more than twenty years, and helped develop clinical and molecular pathology protocols for such convergent technologies as a scientist before becoming a patent attorney.
 Torrey Pines Law Group has assisted the combination of scientists, engineers, and physicians with developing, obtaining regulatory clearance, and commercializing convergence technologies including: